akurasy/EKS-Logs-Loki/README.md

 # SETTING UP LOGGING ON EKS CLUSTER USING THE LOKI-PROMTAIL-GRAFANA STACK.

 Hello readers, welcome to my page.
 This project describes a complete setup of logging for your application deployed on EKS cluster.
 It provides you with a pre-designed dashboard using the Loki-Promtail-Grafana stack.

+I'm excited to share this project and show you a centralized logging handson experience for an application using the Grafana Loki + Promtail stack!

 Promtail scrape the logs using a pull mechanism from your kubernetes cluster and Loki stores and indexes the logs more efficiently and  Grafana visualizes them for analysis and monitoring.